Data-Science-for-Linguists/Shared-Repo/todo10_visitors_log/visitors_log_paige.md

 #### Something else that came to your mind.
   - Some of the outputs are a bit long.
   - When you say you're going to "see if there is a difference in the way females and males are referred to", will this entail building a model to classify if a referral is female or male?
 Interested in what your next steps are.

+#### Ben's Visit
+##### 11/16/2017
+#### Something you learned
+- Sensible ways of using pipeline to save time in later data analysis
+- Very interesting trees that seem to be leading in the right direction.

+#### Something else that came to your mind.
+- Be careful of flashing the full output (which I do) - it looks fine in jupyter but is huge in the github view
+- Can't wait for the analysis of any name calling!